TNT (American TV network): Golf

 TNT televised the PGA Championship, carrying full coverage of the first two rounds and early coverage of the weekend rounds.
 The rights were held from 1999 to 2019, when the contract with the PGA of America ended—after which ESPN assumed the rights.
 TNT's golf coverage has since been limited to The Match—a series of charity match play events organized by Turner Sports that are simulcast across the Turner channels.

 In 2003, TNT took over the rights to broadcast the Thursday and Friday rounds of The Open Championship, as well as the rights to weekday rounds of the Women's British Open and Senior British Open.
 ESPN assumed the Open Championship rights in 2009.
 From 2000 to 2007, TNT also carried the biennial PGA Tour-managed Presidents Cup.
-The television rights were assumed by Golf Channel beginning with the 2009 event as part of its overall cable television deal with the PGA Tour.
+The television rights were assumed by Golf Channel beginning with the 2009 event until the 2019 event as part of its overall cable television deal with the PGA Tour, from the 2020 event and on those rights were transferred back to ESPN.

 UEFA Champions League

 Beginning in the 2018–19 season, Turner Sports held the rights to the UEFA Champions League and Europa League, the two highest levels of European club competition, under a three-year deal.
 46 Champions League matches and the finals of both competitions (as well as the UEFA Super Cup) are aired per-season on TNT, with the remainder streaming on B/R Live—a newly created streaming service run by its sister sports news website Bleacher Report.
-In June 2020, Turner Sports, announced they will be ending their deal to broadcast the UEFA Champions League a year early.
+In June 2020, Turner Sports announced they would be ending their deal to broadcast the UEFA Champions League a year early with those rights headed to future rights partner CBS Sports.